 The Civil Rights tours complement the training and facilitation work I do with organizations and companies across the country to integrate justice + equity in their policies and practices.
-I am also grateful to currently serve as the Executive Director of the Arcus Center for Social Justice Leadership at Kalamazoo College.
+My facilitation style is rooted in gratitude, reflective practice, and a commitment to use how we know and understand the past to build a more just future.

 I am indebted to my ancestors and elders for their resistance and insistence on being treated with dignity and respect.
 All of my tours and teaching are dedicated to them.